fccm/ocaml-lzma/README.txt

 OCaml bindings for the lzma library.

-This library is released under the terms of the GNU Lesser General Public License, with the special exception on linking described in file LICENSE.txt
+This library is provided under the terms of the MIT license.
+See the file LICENSE.txt for more details.

 You should install liblzma-devel in order to compile these bindings.